 How FHA Mortgage Pre-Approval Works

-Later on, when you’ve found a house and made an offer to buy it, you’ll go back to your lender for the actual approval.
-So you can think of it as a two-part approval process for an FHA loan.
+Later on, when you’ve actually found a home and made an offer to buy it, you’ll go back to your lender for the final approval.
+So you can think of it as a two-part approval process.

 - Earnings: Income verification is another important part of the FHA pre-approval process.
 Here, the lender wants to know how much money you earn each month.
 They can learn this by looking at your tax returns for the last couple of years, as well as your pay stubs for the last few months.
 It’s not enough to say how much you earn.
 The lender will want to see proof of income when you get pre-approved for an FHA loan.

-- Assets: During the FHA pre-approval process, the lender will also review your assets.
+- Assets: During the FHA pre-approval process, the lender will also review your financial assets.
 This includes a savings account, 401K, stock dividends, etc. They want to know how much money you have at your disposal.
 You’ll need sufficient funds in your savings account to cover the down payment and closing costs, at a minimum.
 Some lenders may have additional cash-reserve requirements as well.
 It varies.